keelfw/axi4lite_reg_generator/README.md

 # axi4lite_reg_generator
 Python tool to generate VHDL, Verilog, and System Verilog register file with an AXI4-Lite interface from JSON.

-The tool also creates detailed register documentation that can be used in a hardware / software ICD.
+Automatically generates:
+* Synthesizable VHDL
+* Synthesizable Verilog
+* Synthesizable System Verilog
+* Register documentation in the form of Markdown
+* `.h` file which can be used for software driver

 # Example